Hubert1225/New-Numpy-Matplotlib-examples/README.md

 e.g. JupyterLab as the environment to present the code working, and ipympl for Matplotlib to work in JupyterLab).

-## Project modules

-The project consists of the following parts:

-1. **Basics** - notebooks with explanation of basics of NumPy and Matplotlib and fundamental features presentation; materials from this part may well be used as an introduction to these packages
-2. **Neural network** - a framework to build and train neural networks, written in pure NumPy, along with some experiments and visualizations
-3. **Image processing** - Computer Vision examples, including channels manipulation, images transformations and edge detection

 ## How to run

 - code in `.py` files